MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-tooltip-property.md

 ## Remarks

 The default is an empty string, which means there will be no tooltip.
 According to the user assistance model for [!INCLUDE[prod_short](../includes/prod_short.md)], apps are expected to apply tooltips to controls on pages.
+The best practice is to not exceed 200 characters.
+For more information, see [Guidelines for tooltip text](../../user-assistance.md#guidelines-for-tooltip-text).

 The following example illustrates how you can apply tooltips in an app: